OTI Festival 1979: Reception

 The potential viewers figures, as those of the previous year, reached the level of 300 million.
 The quality of the sound system and the stage were also highly valued by the media.

 Daniel Riolobos, the winner, advanced his career thanks to the victory he got for Argentina, the first one that the South American country would get in the OTI Festival.

-Ednita Nazario, who was selected internally by Telemundo to represent Puerto Rico in Caracas, is nowadays a very recognised personality in her home country, in Latin America and in the Spanish language communities of the United States of America.
+Ednita Nazario, who was selected internally by Telemundo to represent Puerto Rico in Caracas, is nowadays a recognised personality in her home country, in Latin America and in the Spanish language communities of the United States of America.
 In the following edition of the OTI Festival, which was held in Buenos Aires, she was awarded for the composition of the winning song.

 Delia Dorta, the second place winner, would become an important singer in the Venezuelan music scene after her second place in the contest.
 From then on, her voice would be heard in many TV commercials.
 She would also appear for many times in the programme Súper Sábado Sensacional, the most popular show aired by Venevisión.

 Miltinho, the famous Brazilian samba performer who won fifth place in this edition of the OTI Festival, would go on with his already successful career releasing many studio albums and hit songs.

 Other performers, such as the Peruvian José Escajadillo who specialised in Creollan music, would enjoy a successful career after getting the eleventh place in this edition of the festival with the song "Benito gazeta".